kellan/laughingmeme/_posts/asides/2003-03-25-made-the-mistake-today-of-looking-at-the-newspaper.md

 ---
 id: 1320
-title: '&#8220;made the mistake today of looking at the newspaper&#8221;'
+title: '"made the mistake today of looking at the newspaper"'
 date: '2003-03-25T23:25:38+00:00'
 author: Kellan
 layout: post